Georgios Kakko

-Georgios Kakko (Gjergj Kako, born 18 May 1997) is a professional footballer who plays as a winger for Super League 2 club Iraklis.
+Georgios Kakko (Gjergj Kako, born 18 May 1997) is a professional footballer who plays as a winger.
 Born in Albania, he has represented Greece at youth level.

 Career

-On August 26, 2016 it was announced that Kakko signed a long year season contract with Panserraikos, on loan from PAOK.
+On August 26, 2016, it was announced that Kakko signed a long year season contract with Panserraikos, on loan from PAOK.

 A year later, on 1 August 2017 it was announced that Kakko signed a long year season contract with Nea Salamina, on loan from PAOK.